-I'm assuming you're here because you're interested in doing exactly the same, and we've put together the ultimate guide to getting started on your landscape photography journey.
-Part One of this comprehensive guide covers all the photography gear you might want when heading out into the landscape, with Part Two covering the basics of camera settings and Part Three heading into the ambiguous world of inspiration and additional resources to aid you landscape photography journey.
+I’m assuming you’re here because you’re interested in doing exactly the same, and we’ve put together the ultimate guide to getting started on your landscape photography journey.
+Part One of this comprehensive guide covers all the photography gear you might want when heading out into the landscape, with Part Two covering the basics of camera settings and Part Three heading into the world of planning and preparing for a landscape photography shoot.

 Makes sure to read out Learn The Basics section first if you’re a complete beginner in photography, otherwise you might get a bit lost in some of the terminology!

 Gear is a big talking point in the photography community, but it’s often overestimated in terms of what it will actually do for your photography.
 Better and more expensive lenses and cameras do not make you a better photographer.
 The most famous landscape photographer in history, Ansel Adams, put it better than I ever could:

 “The single most important component of a camera is the twelve inches behind it.”Ansel Adams

 That being said, there are some things that can help you along the way.
 These are things that I rarely ever leave behind on a shoot, and whilst not all of them are essential they can definitely help you improve your landscape photography.